arximboldi/immer/README.rst

 .. _slides: https://sinusoid.es/talks/immer-cppnow17
 .. _preprint: https://public.sinusoid.es/misc/immer/immer-icfp17-preprint-00.pdf

-  This library has full-time months of research and development are invested in it.
+  This library has full months of *pro bono* research and development invested in it.
 This is just the first step in a long-term vision of making interactive and concurrent C++ programs easier to write. **To ensure this project's long term sustainability please